 The gift shop stocks a range of books about local people and places with historical interest as well as maps, greetings cards and gifts.

 Free Wi-Fi is available at the Office.
-You are welcome to bring laptops and tablets for use in the searchrooms, there are electric sockets available to use.
+You are welcome to bring laptops and tablets for use in the searchrooms, with electric sockets available to use.